PowerShell/PowerShell/docs/installation/windows.md

 ## MSI

-To install PowerShell on Windows Full SKU (works on Win7 and above), download either the MSI from [AppVeyor][] for a nightly build, or a released package from our GitHub [releases][] page.
+To install PowerShell on Windows Full SKU (works on Win7 SP1 and later), download either the MSI from [AppVeyor][] for a nightly build, or a released package from our GitHub [releases][] page.
 The MSI file looks like this - `PowerShell-6.0.0.<buildversion>.<os-arch>.msi`

 Once downloaded, double-click the installer and follow the prompts.